Chaamp: Critical reception

 The Times of India praised the film, giving Chaamp 3.5 stars out of 5 and calling the film a must watch.
-Their review praised the directing by Raj Chakraborty, saying that the film shows his coming of age as a director.
+Their review praised the directing by Chakraborty, saying that the film shows his coming of age as a director.
 Despite calling him "deadpan as usual", the review notes that Dev has been played to his strengths and has the perfect body language.
-Rukmini Maitra was praised for a debut performance, being called a natural in the review.
-The rest of the cast was commended for their performances, including Chiranjeet Chakraborty, Priyanka Sarkar, Kamaleshwar Mukherjee, and Supriyo Dutta.
+Maitra was praised for a debut performance, being called a natural in the review.
+The rest of the cast was commended for their performances, including Chakraborty, Sarkar, Kamaleshwar Mukherjee, and Supriyo Dutta.
 The review also commended the crew, specifically cinematographer Soumik Halder, art director Tanmoy Chakraborty and editor Md Kalam.
 However, the film's story was criticized for its similarities to Sultan, a 2016 Hindi film also about the comeback of an athlete.
-Dev told they wanted to do a film based on a Moti Nandi's story but didn’t get the rights to it, hence Chaamp was made.
+Dev told they wanted to do a film based on a Moti Nandi's story but didn't get the rights to it, hence Chaamp was made.